Compensation Fund Bursary

 The National Department of Tourism runs an annual external bursary programme for South African students in fields aligned to the department's strategic priorities - tourism, digital transformation, data sciences, law, economics and the broader skills the public sector needs to drive sector transformation.

-View details →National Treasury External Bursary
+View details →Department of Water and Sanitation External Bursary Programme

 View details →